 (b) Segment gross margin consists of total operating revenues, including commodity derivative activity, less purchases of natural gas and NGLs.
 Please read "Reconciliation of Non-GAAP Measures".

-(c) Includes our share, based on our ownership percentage, of the throughput volumes and NGL production.
+(c) For entities not wholly-owned by us, includes our share, based on our ownership percentage, of the throughput volumes and NGL production.